kraudy/MasterCompiler/README.md

 # Master Compiler

-MasterCompiler is not **Something for IBM i**.
+MasterCompiler is not **Tool X, but for IBM i**.
 It is an actual IBM I specific compilation tool built from first principles based on how the system handles object compilation.
 It is a completely different approach to answer the compilation sphinx.

 YAML-based, sensible, open-source, modern, clean, and elegant approach to automate and streamline object compilation.